Adding Rocks and Wood to Your Freshwater Aquarium

 ● Sometimes, rocks or wood can create a poor visual look.
 For instance, driftwood can stain your water with tannins if not boiled properly before its introduction.
 This may be the look you are going for if you want a “black water” aquarium, but you may also hate it.
 Also, rocks and wood provide additional surfaces for algae to grow on.
 A subtle layer of algae looks very nice on these objects, but if large clumps start to form, you may not like the look.

 How to Tell if a Rock or Piece of Wood can be Used in an Aquarium

 A common question is, “I found this rock (or piece of wood) outside – can I use it in my aquarium?”
 The answer is that there are several points to consider and test before placing these objects in your tank.

 Once your rock or piece of wood is clean, make sure it will not crumble in your aquarium.
 To test this, wash the object in some water, and brush it with a hard brush.
 Then let it soak in a bucket of water for 24 hours.
-Brush is again.
-If a significant amount of the rock or wood is still flaking off, it is probably going to degrade in your aquarium.
+Brush the rock again -- if a significant amount of the rock or wood is still flaking off, it is probably going to degrade in your aquarium.

-The vast majority of fish prefer a neutral environment.
-Therefore, rocks that raise the pH or increase the hardness of your water should be avoided in most cases.
+Though specific preferences may vary from one species to another, most aquarium fish prefer a neutral pH when it comes to tank water parameters.
+This being the case, rocks that raise the pH or increase the hardness of your water should be avoided.
 Below is a partial list of rocks that are suitable for aquarium use, but that will raise the pH and/or hardness of your water:

 ● Texas Holey Rock